jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording-in-a-brewery.md

 ---
 title: 'Field Recording In A Brewery'
 date: 2025-04-21 00:00:00
-description: A few summers ago my friend and collaborator [Josh Foers](https://www.joshfoersgameaudio.co.uk/) and I had the unique oportunity to record in a craft brewery here in Sheffield.
+description: A few summers ago my friend and collaborator Josh Foers and I had the unique oportunity to record in a craft brewery here in Sheffield
 featured_image: '/images/jono/breweryrecording.JPG'
 ---